Policy for Posting Informational Items

 The intent of this policy is to help assure the consistent and efficient use of public notification tools in the Capitol Complex.
 Our goal is not to prohibit use, but to preserve areas for proper use by everyone.

 Individuals or agencies posting signs not in accordance with this policy will be given notice to remove unapproved materials within 24 hours.
-The Department of Administration, Facilities Services, reserves the right to remove any signs it deems to be contrary to the purpose and intent of this policy, as stated in Section I of this document.
+The Department of Administration, Facilities Services, reserves the right to remove any signs it deems to be contrary to the purpose and intent of this policy as stated in herein.

 - "Agency space" means an area located within an office or offices occupied and controlled by a specific agency.